AMWA-TV/bcp-007-01/docs/Overview.md

   - “native” when an advanced codec is not used
   - “h264” (advanced SDK required)
   - “h265” (advanced SDK required)

+> Should we explicitly mention SHQ here?
+The sub-flavours of SHQ seem to be inferred from the color encoding (4:2:0, 4:2:2, 4:4:4) and whather it is with or without alpha channel
+> According to [this wiki](https://wiki.multimedia.cx/index.php/SpeedHQ), NDI SDK uses SHQ2 and SHQ7 for 4:2:2 flows (with and without alpha respectively).
+> How do we model video+alpha flows?

 **video_codec_quality** Directs the NDI SDK to adjust the bitrate relative to its default value.
 100 sets to default bitrate for the codec, 200 targets 200%, and so on.